sungtaek/node-stack-cls/README.md

 CLS is very useaful to share contexts across async calls in [Node.js](https://nodejs.org/en/).

 Most CLS modules are implemented based on [async_hooks](https://nodejs.org/docs/latest-v8.x/api/async_hooks.html).
-async_hook is a very good feature, but it still seems to have performance issues.
+But async_hooks still seems to have performance issues.
-So we made a simple CLS module using call-stack rather than async_hooks.
+So we made a simple CLS module using [call-stack](https://en.wikipedia.org/wiki/Call_stack) rather than async_hooks.
+The main concept is to mark the unique context key on the call-stack by change function name on runtime.
+and using this key, share the same context across the functions on call-stack.

 > Attention:
 > This module is implemented on call-stack basis. so, context cannot be shared in callback function.